Like many of the team at Bean Ninjas, CPA Jane Szafraniec is no ordinary accountant!

 “I met my husband who is from Ireland while working at the same accounting firm in Melbourne.
 Since neither of us were from Australia, we decided to move somewhere else before buying a home and having kids.
 We decided Japan was one country we were most intrigued by and quit our jobs, sold all our belongings and moved to Tokyo without speaking the language, having a visa to live there, having jobs or knowing a soul in the country!
 Eventually, my husband got a job that enabled us to have a visa to stay on.”

-We love her style!
-Jane and her husband have clearly made a great home together in Tokyo, and the move has certainly paid off for them in the best of ways; Jane gave birth to their first son a year ago:
+Jane and her husband have clearly made a great home together in Tokyo, and the move has certainly paid off for them in the best of ways; with Jane and her husband, started their family in Japan:

-“We joke he is Japanese since he was born there (but he is not entitled to a Japanese passport)!”
+“We joke he (our son) is Japanese since he was born there (but he is not entitled to a Japanese passport)!”

-Naturally when asked what she couldn’t live without Jane is quick to list her husband and her son, but she also has more than a few extras she has to throw in!
+Naturally when asked what she couldn’t live without Jane is quick to list her husband and her sons, but she also has more than a few extras she has to throw in!

 “I have to list more than one!
 Coffee, bbq sauce, pretzels, mochi, Skype…!”